What is Sunfiber?

 What are FODMAPS?

 Because many high-fiber foods are also high in FODMAPs, people with FGID and IBS typically have difficulty meeting the recommended daily intake of 25 to 38 grams of fiber in their diets.
-That means they may not get enough soluble fiber which is essential for gut health and regularity.* Even more problematic, many of the dietary fiber supplements containing inulin, wheat dextrin and IMOs are high FODMAP fibers and should be avoided by those looking to reduce FODMAPs in their diet.
+That means they may not get enough soluble fiber which is essential for gut health and regularity.* Even more problematic, many of the dietary fiber supplements containing inulin, dextrin and IMOs are high FODMAP fibers and should be avoided by those looking to reduce FODMAPs in their diet.

 What is the difference between guar gum and Sunfiber (guar fiber)?